tenable/terrascan/docs/integrations/argocd-integration.md

 - Ensure that the secrets,  `known_hosts`, and `ssh_config` volume are relevant for your specific environment.
 - Specify a terrascan image.

+There is a prepared terrascan image available on Dockerhub that can be integrated with argo-cd immediately.
+It can be found and pulled from hub.docker.com/r/accurics/terrascan_argocd.
+You may pull the latest available docker image using bash command
+'''bash
+docker pull accurics/terrascan_argocd:latest
+'''
+To use the precreated image of terrascan with argo cd, replace the <terrascan-image> seen in the hook yaml below with "accurics/terrascan_argocd:latest"

 You can also map a slack notification script to the container which will send notifications to your Slack webhook endpoint after the embedded script scans the repo.

 ```yaml